Case Study | How Ballet Arizona is Adapting to the Times

 We are certainly going to evaluate the reach, cost, and feasibility of more digital performances down the road.
 One concern we have with adding digital performances while also having a mainstage performance is the demand, and how that might affect the single ticket sales inside Symphony Hall.
 On the other hand, what may also contribute to the decision-making is our desire to expand our audience.
 The more people interested in and exposed to ballet, the better!

 Ballet Arizona is one of the many clients of ours that are launching dynamic new seasons in the face of COVID-19.
-We’re happy to share our clients' journeys, and provide advice for your 2020-21 and 2021-22 seasons.
-Contact us directly or learn more about our consulting offerings at our Relaunch Center.
+We’re happy to share our clients’ journeys, and provide advice for your 2020-21 and 2021-22 seasons.
+Contact us directly or learn more about our consulting offerings for COVID Recovery.